PrestonBlackburn/snowmad/README.md

 # snowmad
-A user management library for transcribing Snowflake roles and user permissions to terraform format
+A user/role management transcription library for capturing Snowflake roles and user permissions in terraform format

 ## Purpose
 - Transcribe snowflake users, roles, and role grants to terraform format